 “The IARS is willing to take a bet on new studies and important questions that larger funding agencies, like the NIH, are very unlikely to bet on.”— Past award recipient

 This award was established in 1995 to foster innovation and creativity by an individual researcher in the anesthesiology field.
-The 2018 IARS FARA Application period is now closed.
-The next FARA grant cycle will begin in late 2020 with a due date in early 2021.
-Keep an eye on our website for more details.
+The next FARA grant cycle will begin in late 2023 with a due date in early 2024.

 This award is intended to support investigations that will further the understanding of clinical practice in anesthesiology and related sciences.
 Up to four research projects are selected annually, with a maximum award of $175,000 each, payable over two years.
 The grants are intended to help create future leaders and prepare applicants to apply for independent research funding.

 This award was developed by a consortium of academic anesthesiology organizations with the goal of supporting the development of proposals for pragmatic clinical trials by anesthesiology investigators for submission to external funding sources, such as the NIH.
 A single award in the amount of $50,000 USD is made annually to enable a pilot or feasibility trial in preparation for the design of a multicenter pragmatic clinical trial.

 The B.B.
 Sankey Anesthesia Advancement Awards distributed more than $1 million from 1983 to 1993.
 There were 45 awardees for projects in clinical care, education, and administration, as well as laboratory and clinical research.